 Housing The City's role in affordable housing is longstanding with grant programs funded through a reserve that has been in place since the late 1980s.
 The Housing Business Plan is updated every 10 years with targets for housing across a spectrum of attainability (from entry level ownership through to affordable rental).
 Council and the public receive an annual report on the progress of this plan and the current plan extends to 2022.
 The administration works with non-profit housing providers and market developers to help to address these challenges.
 Projects are typically supported by other orders of Government (Provincial and Federal) and the work is in alignment with relevant strategies such as the Federal Government's National Housing Strategy.
 For example, in 2017, the City supported the creation of 377 new attainable units - 60 of them affordable rental targeted at low income families.
 Saskatoon's grants provide up to 10% of a capital project (construction or major renovation) that will see a building or unit designated in an affordable way.
 The latest update confirms that while the supply shortages that have been experienced in our City in the past are no longer, there remains a considerable affordability challenge, especially at the lower end of the market.
 With Average rent for an apartment sitting at $905 (1bdrm), $1,093 (2bdrm), and $1,381 (3bdrm) while a minimum wage monthly income is $1,940, 65% of renter households are in core housing need, meaning that they spend over 30% of their income on rent and utilities.

 Good quality affordable housing that stays affordable can help to address this.
 Many such units are provided by community housing providers.
 Many affordable units are in the private market as well, however, quality is not consistent.
 I am very concerned about the state of many rental properties at the most affordable end of the market and whether they are properly set up/maintained enough to promote wellbeing and positive participation in community by tenants.
 Through City Council, I have secured support to have the City research a more active role in ensuring landlord responsibility for properties beyond our current bylaws.
-This could include business licencing for landlords, and nuisance abatement components.
-I hope to have a report back on this before year's end.
+This could include business licensing for landlords, and/or nuisance abatement components.
+More recently added to this file is the question of boarded up houses and whether a new bylaw approach is needed to ensure properties do not stay boarded up for extended periods unnecessarily.
+The reporting on these issues is scheduled for January 2020 - the January 14th meeting of the Standing Policy Committee on Planning Development and Community Services (agenda to be released Jan 9th here).

 Homelessness While access to affordable housing is a major component of preventing and addressing homelessness, it is not the only component.
 The City of Saskatoon supports the work of addressing homelessness in our City in a few ways.
 First, by providing an annual grant to the Saskatoon Housing Initiatives Partnership for their work implementing the Saskatoon Homelessness Action Plan.
 The City is also a partner in the Community-University Institute for Social Research, which manages the Point-in-time Homelessness Counts in our City and published this report card with 2018 data showing a troubling picture of homelessness and housing insecurity in our community.
 Partnerships are key to this work, and the City is an important partner and funder.
 In recent years, strong partnerships have formed around a cold weather strategy with identified warm up locations.
 Weather extremes pose great risk for people who are homeless and unsheltered and work has begun to strategize around hot weather extremes as well, which we know are becoming more severe and frequent with climate change.